joshdk/terraform-gke-kubeconfig/module/README.md

 # Terraform GKE Kubeconfig

-📝 Terraform module that creates a Kubeconfig for accessing GKE clusters
+📝 Terraform module that generates a Kubeconfig for accessing GKE clusters

 ## Usage: